koldamartin/conversation-agent-be/README.md

 - Set `environment=production` and `port=10000`.
 - Set runtime to Docker.
 - This will create a Gunicorn production server with 4 workers.
-- Send a PUT request on `https://conversation-agent-be-new.onrender.com/api/chat` with JSON body `{"query": "your_question"}`.
+- Send a POST request on `https://conversation-agent.onrender.com/api/chat` with JSON body `{"query": "your_question"}`.
 - Swagger UI [here](https://conversation-agent.onrender.com/swagger-ui)